Leaderboard

 2 points

-If you want to live YOUR life like that, no problem.
+19. If you want to live YOUR life like that, no problem.
 Just don't try to make it look as "normal" and impose it on others.
 Some people, like me, still want to have a REAL life.
 Like normal daily shopping, dont care about social distancing, go to the restaurant 3 or 4 times a week, go to the pub 2 or 3 times a week etc .....
-FFS ....2 points
+FFS ....

-For the purpose of discussion, let's make some assumptions - a. a vaccine against Covid-19 is launched within the next 6 months; b. it is, or similar to, the one from Oxford University / AstraZeneca (note 1); c. it is about 60% effective (note 2); and d. exactly how long it is effective is not known.
+20. For the purpose of discussion, let's make some assumptions - a. a vaccine against Covid-19 is launched within the next 6 months; b. it is, or similar to, the one from Oxford University / AstraZeneca (note 1); c. it is about 60% effective (note 2); and d. exactly how long it is effective is not known.
 Q1 If available to you, would you have it?
 Q2 What impact do you think it would have on the Thai tourist industry in 2021?
-Note 1 This seems to be a good article about the methodology behind the various vaccines being developed: https://www.nationalgeographic.co.uk/science-and-technology/2020/07/oxford-vaccine-enters-final-phase-of-covid-19-trials-heres-what Note 2 * White House coronavirus advisor Dr. Anthony Fauci says that the chances of scientists creating a highly effective vaccine — one that provides 98% or more guaranteed protection — for the virus are slim. * Scientists are hoping for a coronavirus vaccine that is at least 75% effective, but 50% or 60% effective would be acceptable, too, he said. * The FDA has said it would authorize a coronavirus vaccine so long as it is safe and at least 50% effective. https://www.cnbc.com/2020/08/07/coronavirus-vaccine-dr-fauci-says-chances-of-it-being-highly-effective-is-not-great.html1 point
+Note 1 This seems to be a good article about the methodology behind the various vaccines being developed: https://www.nationalgeographic.co.uk/science-and-technology/2020/07/oxford-vaccine-enters-final-phase-of-covid-19-trials-heres-what Note 2 * White House coronavirus advisor Dr. Anthony Fauci says that the chances of scientists creating a highly effective vaccine — one that provides 98% or more guaranteed protection — for the virus are slim. * Scientists are hoping for a coronavirus vaccine that is at least 75% effective, but 50% or 60% effective would be acceptable, too, he said. * The FDA has said it would authorize a coronavirus vaccine so long as it is safe and at least 50% effective. https://www.cnbc.com/2020/08/07/coronavirus-vaccine-dr-fauci-says-chances-of-it-being-highly-effective-is-not-great.html

 1 point